mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 When defining each service in the `ServiceVersion` object specify all the details of the endpoints or service which includes the name, version number and the relative path `Path` of the contract definition files.
 The contract files that make up the service which can be found at the relative path must also be included as part of the `Contracts` object; they must be in an escaped JSON string format.

 The objects that can be specified for the request body is shown in the following represenation.
-Not all the the lower levels are shown, for full schema definition refer to the [Open API spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).
+Not all the the lower levels are shown, for full schema definition refer to the [OpenAPI 3.0 spec](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).

 (Blue indicates that the constituent objects are a collection, the red an array, and the solid outline indicates if the object is required.)